funatsufumiya/odin-osc/README.md

 ### Receiver (plain)

+***WIP***

-WIP (currently example not ready.
-Please check implmentation of filter address)
+Currently example not ready.
+Please check implmentation of filter address if you need to parse OscBundle properly.

 ## Tests